THE BOSTON HERALD

 ROBERT FITZSIMMONS vs JAMES HALL

-Fitz Finished Hall in
+Fitz Finished Hall

 the Fourth Round.